 Know your dog’s abilities.
 How does your pup handle technical terrain?
 Is he able to boulder and scramble efficiently?
 Does he have a hard time with water crossings?
 Are logs tough for him?
 Take your dog out on lots of outings to get a feel for what they can and can’t do.
-Now that Jake is older, scrambling has gotten much tougher for him so I try to keep him away from rocky summits.
+If your route may have scrambling and boulder hopping, make sure your dog is up for it!

 Water & Nutrition